communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <h2 data-alpha="0-9">0-9</h2>
 <dl>
 <dt> 504 Plan </dt>
-<dd>A educational support plan under the Rehabilitation Act of 1973 for students who may not qualify for special education services.</dd>
+<dd>An educational support plan under the Rehabilitation Act of 1973 for students who may not qualify for special education services.</dd>
 </dl>

 </div>